 Do you think Billy Lovelady wore a shirt that looked anything like that?
 Of course, he didn't.
 In none of the images of him did his shirt look anything like that.
 But now, let's add Billy's collar to the mix.

-Billy's photo on the right was taken in 1979, but supposedly, it was the very same shirt.
+Billy's photo on the right was taken in 1976, but supposedly, it was the very same shirt.
 We don't think there is any chance that he actually wore that shirt on 11/22/63, but we'll put that issue aside for now.
+But, he was definitely doing all he could to duplicate the look of Doorman.
+He was posing.
+He was wearing a costume.
 Notice first his crewneck t-shirt.
 In every picture we have of him, his t-shirt is high and round.
 On his outer-shirt, observe the rich, varied pattern that went all the way up to the collar.
 Notice that Doorman's outer-shirt just looks grainy in its pattern- like Oswald's.
 The patterns match very well between the two of them, but not Lovelady.

 However, in some versions of Doorman's image, his shirt pattern looks varied and splotchy, which some have likened it to Lovelady's plaid.
 But, it is really just distortion- the result of the enlargement.
 In the Groden scan on the left below, you see some white lines, particularly at the margins of the cuff, but were they added?
 We have to wonder.
 On the right below is a filtered image with the haze from the enlargement removed, and you can see the true pattern of Doorman's shirt.
 It was just grainy- like Oswald's.
 That's all.
 And even in the Groden scan on the left, if you look at the upper right quadrant of it (which is on our left as we look at it) you do not see any white lines or splotches.
 It just looks grainy- like Oswald's shirt.
 The fact that the "plaid" pattern is completely absent from the upper right quadrant is proof that the other is artificial.
 We will be looking at this further on the Lovelady page, but for now, look below and see that in the clean version on the right, all you see is a fine grainy pattern.
 That was his real shirt pattern: the grainy pattern of Oswald's shirt.